 - Policy 1.9.1 The area northwest quadrant of I-75 and Archer Road and designated as Mixeduse on the Future Land Use Map shall be known as the Celebration Pointe Transit Oriented Development and shall be developed as Transit Oriented Development consistent with policies under Future Land Use Element Objective 1.7 except as otherwise provided herein under Objective 1.9.
 Celebration Pointe TOD shall be: - (a) Allowed 750 square feet of non-residential land uses for every dwelling unit.
-Allowed 2,000 dwelling units and 1.5 million square feet of non-residential uses.
-Non-residential may be converted to additional residential units over the maximum 2,000 units at a reduction of 750 sq. ft. of non-residential per dwelling unit over 2,000.
+Allowed 2,000 dwelling units and 1.5 million square feet of nonresidential uses.
+Upon entering into an agreement with the County that guarantees 10% of additional units over 2,000 are affordable to households earning up to 50% of the Area Median Income, an additional 500 units may be approved.
+Additional units over 2,000 will require a reduction of 750 sq. ft. of non-residential per dwelling unit.
 The maximum number of permitted units shall not exceed 2,500.
 Notwithstanding Policy 1.9.2(c), additional development beyond 2,000 units may be located anywhere within the development.

 STAFF RECOMMENDATION: Staff concurs.
+The applicant agreed to amend the proposed language in Policy 1.9.1 (a) during discussion with the BoCC at the 2/23/21 transmittal hearing.
 The baseline maximum entitlement is equivalent to the current maximum under Objective 1.9.
 The proposed amendment would allow for some transfer of maximum non-residential square footage to allow up to 500 additional dwelling units.
-Staff believes this transfer would still provide a mixed use, pedestrian scaled development and may provide more affordable housing by lowering the land and infrastructure basis cost per unit.
+Staff believes this transfer would still provide a mixed use, pedestrian scaled development and will provide affordable housing directly through an agreement and may also provide more affordable housing by lowering the land and infrastructure basis cost per unit.

-(b) Allowed to incorporate existing non-residential buildings and dwelling units into the development.
-Existing buildings, dwelling units and parking areas are not required to meet design elements of Objective 1.9 until they are redeveloped or enlarged.

-- (c) Allowed to repurpose surface and structured parking areas throughout the development for infill and expansion of existing buildings up to the approved development entitlements. - (d) Allowed to propose alternative design concepts where the applicant can demonstrate that deviation is necessary and will result in a better development outcome while maintaining consistency with the intent provided in the Comprehensive Plan and subject to ULDC regulations for alternative compliance in TNDs and TODs. - (e) Allowed to amend the existing approved Preliminary Development Plan to be consistent with Objective 1.9 and be permitted, if desired by the Developer and approved by the County, to establish specific conditions, criteria and standards on a Preliminary Development Plan that are consistent with Objective 1.9.
+- (b) Allowed to incorporate existing non-residential buildings and dwelling units into the development.
+Existing buildings, dwelling units and parking areas are not required to meet design elements of Objective 1.9 until they are redeveloped or enlarged. - (c) Allowed to repurpose surface and structured parking areas throughout the development for infill and expansion of existing buildings up to the approved development entitlements. - (d) Allowed to propose alternative design concepts where the applicant can demonstrate that deviation is necessary and will result in a better development outcome while maintaining consistency with the intent provided in the Comprehensive Plan and subject to ULDC regulations for alternative compliance in TNDs and TODs. - (e) Allowed to amend the existing approved Preliminary Development Plan to be consistent with Objective 1.9 and be permitted, if desired by the Developer and approved by the County, to establish specific conditions, criteria and standards on a Preliminary Development Plan that are consistent with Objective 1.9.
 For any third party or development interest or ownership within Celebration Pointe, a rezoning is not required for any parcel within the development and the Preliminary Development Plan is considered to be the functional equivalent of a Planned Development zoning covering all parcels within Celebration Pointe with a land-use designation of mixed-use.